 Cuban-born Randy Barceló (1946-1994) was the first Hispanic nominated for a Tony Award for costume design for 1972's Jesus Christ Superstar.
 Selected design drawings, theater production photographs, and posters have been digitized and are available online.

-Transcriptions and video clips of oral history interviews conducted with members of the first generations of Cubans exiled since the Cuban Revolution.
+Videos, outlines, and selected transcripts of oral history interviews conducted principally with members of the first generations of Cubans to leave the island after the Cuban Revolution.

 Over 600 black and white photographs of buildings, landscapes, street scenes, and other views from all parts of Cuba, primarily from the turn of the 20th century.

 Letters, photographs, research notes, and manuscripts from the papers of Lydia Cabrera (1899-1991), one of the 20th century's leading writers on Afro-Cuban religion and culture.

 Correspondence and documentation from the nineteenth century Cuban independence movement, Junta Revolucionaria Cubana [Cuban Revolutionary Committee].

 Selected books held by the Cuban Heritage Collection and published before 1923.

 Video recordings of Cuban Heritage Collection lectures, book presentations, and other events from 2005 forward.

 Selected journals, newspapers, magazines, and newsletters held by the Cuban Heritage Collection and published primarily before 1923.